 Rationale: Pupils will explore mathematical situations, carry out tasks or tackle problems, they will identify the mathematical aspects and obtain necessary information in order to calculate accurately, using ICT where appropriate.
 They will demonstrate understanding of situations by describing them mathematically using symbols, words and diagrams and draw simple conclusions of their own whilst explaining their reasoning.
 Pupils will be able to solve simple problems involving ratio and direct proportion and will be able to calculate fractional or percentage parts of quantities and measurements, using a calculator where appropriate.
 Pupils will be able to measure and draw angles to the nearest degree and use language associated with angles.
 They will learn about the angle sum of a triangle and that of angles at a point.
 They understand and use the formula for the area of a rectangle to help them make connections to the are formulae of other 2D shapes.
 Pupils will understand and use the mean of discrete data when comparing two simple distributions using the range and one of the following: mode, median or mean.
 They will interpret graphs and diagrams, including pie charts, and draw conclusions.
 They will understand and use the probability scale from 0 to 1 and be able to find and justify probabilities and approximations to these by selecting and using methods based on equally likely outcomes and experimental evidence, as appropriate.

 Rationale: In year 9 pupils will solve increasingly complex problems by independently and systematically breaking them down into smaller, more manageable tasks.
 They will interpret, discuss and synthesise information presented in a variety of mathematical forms, relating findings to the original context.
 Their written and spoken language will explain and inform their use of diagrams.
 Pupils will be encouraged to order and approximate decimals when solving numerical problems and equations, using trial and improvement methods.
 They will evaluate one number as a fraction or percentage of another and understand and use the equivalences between fractions, decimals and percentages to calculate ratios in appropriate situations.
 Pupils will find and describe in words the rule for the next term or nth term of a sequence where the rule is linear.
 They will formulate and solve linear equations with whole-number coefficients.
 Pupils will move on to representing mappings expressed algebraically and use Cartesian coordinates for graphical representation interpreting general features.
 Pupils will understand and use appropriate formulae for finding circumferences and areas of circles, areas of plane rectilinear figures and volumes of cuboids when solving problems.
 From a statistics point of view, pupils will be able to collect and record continuous data, choosing appropriate equal class intervals over a sensible range to create frequency tables.
-They will construct and interpret frequency diagrams, pie charts, scatter diagrams, and have a basic understanding of correlation.
+They will construct and interpret frequency diagrams, pie charts, scatter diagrams, and have a basic understanding of correlation. |

 Click here to view the detailed overview of the mathematics curriculum content taught throughout Key Stage 3.
 Each modular overview provides information on the knowledge and skills taught at each stage within the intended curriculum.

-Mr J Starkey: Deputy Leader in Mathematics
+Mr J Starkey: Faculty Leader, Mathematics

 Miss E Pope: Assistant Headteacher, Teacher of Mathematics